saulm96/HiveMind/NOTES.md

 Crud for USERS:

-Get all users (just for testing the APIl will be remove in the future)✅
+·Get all users (just for testing the APIl will be remove in the future)✅

-Deactivate user instead of deleting it.
+·Deactivate user instead of deleting it.✅

+·